 If you dehydrate your eggs, you can store them in an airtight container for several years.
 You can dehydrate them in a food dehydrator or in an oven at a low heat for a long period of time.

 If you like pickled eggs, it’s another great storing method.
-You’ll need to hard boil your eggs, peel them, and then put them in a mason jar with your vinegar mix.
+You’ll need to hard boil your eggs, peel them, and then put the hard boiled eggs in a mason jar with your vinegar mix.
 You can add in items like onions, beets, and spices.

 For oiling, all you have to do is coat your eggs using warm mineral oil and put them in a clean egg carton.
 The eggs can stay in the fridge for up to a year that way.
 However, you’ll need to turn them over once a month to keep the yolks healthy.